-Cluster 5B supports 6% (n=34) of all burrows on the Carter Tract.
-While the majority of burrows are currently abandoned, nine active and five potentially active burrows were identified in the extreme western portion of this cluster, south of Pine Log Creek (Figure 5).
-This portion of Cluster 5B was burned in spring 2010 and winter 2013, resulting in good wiregrass regeneration and transforming the area into the best gopher tortoise habitat within the cluster.
-Therefore, it is not surprising that all active and possibly active burrows were found there.
+Cluster 5B supports 6% (n=35) of all burrows on the Carter Tract.
+While the majority of burrows are currently abandoned, three active and three potentially active burrows were identified in the extreme western portion of this cluster, south of Pine Log Creek (Figure 5).
 While this area contains pockets of oak hammocks, the overstory is not excessively dense and is not detrimental to current tortoise populations or future recruitment in this area.
-We suggest maintaining this area on a two-year growing season burn regime to continue the promotion of wiregrass recruitment and control establishment of a shrubby hardwood midstory.

-In contrast to the western section of cluster 5B, the eastern section is an old clearcut that currently contains only abandoned and inactive burrows (Figure 5).
-In 2007 the sand pine was harvested, followed by a site preparation prescribed burn and subsequent planting of longleaf pine and wiregrass in 2008.
-This area was burned in October 2011 to consume residual logging debris and encourage the spread of wiregrass and native groundcover.
-In 2012, additional wiregrass tublings were planted on 22 acres of this old clearcut.
-The area was burned again in winter 2012.
-This eastern portion of cluster 5B has the potential to become excellent gopher tortoise habitat, as well as provide room for expansion from nearby Cluster 3.
+In contrast to the western section of cluster 5B, the eastern section is an old clearcut that currently contains only abandoned and inactive burrows (Figure 4).
+A dormant season burn in 2015 across all of Cluster 5B successfully consumed a fair amount of residual logging debris and promoted wiregrass growth.
+This eastern portion of Cluster 5B has the potential to become excellent gopher tortoise habitat, as well as provide room for expansion from nearby Cluster 3 in the future.
 We suggest mechanical reduction and herbicide application for encroaching scrub oaks and regenerating sand pine to open the understory for wiregrass and longleaf pine development.
 We also suggest maintaining a two-year growing season burn regime to further consume logging debris and promote the flowering and spread of planted wiregrass and other native groundcover species.

-CLUS STER 5B-Pa ast and Sugg ested Futur e Managemen t Activities
+CLUSTER 5B-Past and Suggested Future Management Activities

-Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Planting Timber removal
+Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Wiregrass Planting Longleaf Planting Timber removal

-2007 Х
+2007

-2008 Х
+2008 Х Х Х

-Der Contraction 2009
+TO A A 2009

-2010 Х
+De .
+Cort 2010 Х

 2011 Х

 2012 Х

-the second second 2013 Х
+2013 Х

 2014

-2015 Х Х Х
+2015 Х

-- Denotes s uggested ma inagement acti vities for 2015 -
+2016

+Denotes suggested management activities for 2016